-Carsharing is a service that gives members access to an automobile for short-term use ― usually by the hour or minute.
-Carshare companies typically provide either round-trip service, where members borrow and return vehicles at the same location (e.g. Zipcar and Enterprise Carshare), or one-way service, where members pick up a car at one location and drop it off at another within the company’s service zone (e.g. Car2Go and ReachNow).
+Carsharing is a service that gives members access to an automobile for short-term use ― usually by the hour or minute ― at a cost that includes gas and insurance.
+Carshare companies typically provide either round-trip service, where members borrow and return vehicles at the same location (e.g. Zipcar and Enterprise CarShare), or one-way service, where members pick up a car at one location and drop it off at another within the company’s service zone (e.g. ReachNow).
 Carshare has the potential to:

 - Improve local air quality and reduce congestion - New Yorkers who use carshare drive less than those who own their own car.
 Less driving means cleaner air and fewer cars on city streets.